The Rickshank Rickdemption: Release and reception

 "The Rickshank Rickdemption" premiered on April 1, 2017, without any prior announcement at 8pm ET on Adult Swim.
 As a part of Adult Swim's annual April Fools' joke, the premiere was broadcast for four straight hours, interrupting the television network's scheduled new episodes of Samurai Jack and Dragon Ball Super.
-It was watched by 676,000 American households and had a 0.2 rating in the 18–49 demographic.
+It was watched by 676,000 American households and had a 0.2 rating in the 18–49 demographic and is the least viewed episode in the whole series.
 By 11pm, as details of the episode's unexpected debut spread, "The Rickshank Rickdemption" had its best showing with 949,000 viewers and a 0.4 rating.

 A critical success, "The Rickshank Rickdemption" was praised as one of the series' best episodes, with Jesse Schedeen of IGN saying it was "keeping the level of quality high".
 Critics cited the episode's dark undertones and unique insight into Rick's psyche.

 IGN's Jesse Schedeen wrote in his review "Justin Roiland and Dan Harmon managed to craft a conflict that was hilarious, darkly poignant and completely unlike anything fans were expecting".
 He also praised the episode's ability to defy expectations while offering "a grim portrait of a mad scientist who hates everyone else almost as much as he hates himself".
 Zach Blumenfeld of Paste called "The Rickshank Rickdemption" the "top of all animated television", an episode that saw deeper character development and humor that rivaled "Total Rickall" and "Meeseeks and Destroy".
 Den of Geek writer Joe Matar observed "previous Rick and Morty plot developments, reminding us of the show’s commitment to its persistent multiverse" in a premiere he considered as the series' best.